What is 3D Printing?

 Common Applications: custom dental devices, jewelry molds, model figurines, & product prototypes.

-Nylon is a popular material to 3D print with because of its durability and toughness.
+Nylon is a popular 3D Printing material because of its durability and toughness.
 As a semi-flexible plastic with excellent mechanical properties, it has a high chemical and abrasion resistance which makes it ideal for functional parts.
-SLS, MFJ, and FDM 3D printing processes can all produce parts with different types of Nylon.
+SLS, MFJ, and FDM 3D Printing processes can all produce parts with different types of Nylon.